-Counsel who are registered for CM/ECF must update their personal information, including street addresses and email addresses, online at: https://pacer.psc.uscourts.gov/pscof/login.jsf 9th Cir.
+Counsel who are registered for Appellate ECF must update their personal information, including street addresses and/or email addresses, online at: https://pacer.psc.uscourts.gov/psco/cgi-bin/cmecf/ea-login.pl 9th Cir.
 R. 46-3.

-Counsel who have been granted an exemption from using CM/ECF must file a written change of address with the Court.
+Counsel who have been granted an exemption from using Appellate ECF must file a written change of address with the Court.
 9th Cir.
 R. 46-3.